hadarpinhas/Kalman-filter/README.md

 # Kalman-filter
-This is an implementation of the Kalman filter in the Python programing language implemented in Atom IDE The Kalman_filter_1Variable file is a basic, a variable example for how the Kalman filter works.
+This is an implementation of the Kalman filter in the Python programing language implemented in Atom IDE.
+The Kalman_filter_1Variable file is a basic, a variable example for how the Kalman filter works.